dindon-sournois/ahk-wsl-pass/README.md

 ## Install

-Install `passdb` in your WSL instance, by default we search for `$HOME/bin/passdb` (PATH is not used).
-Run `ahk-pass.ahk` with AutoHotKey.
-Default shortcut is Win+Shift+p
+ - Install `passdb` in your WSL instance, by default we search for `$HOME/bin/passdb` (PATH is not used).
+ - Run `ahk-pass.ahk` with AutoHotKey.
+Default shortcut is `Win+Shift+p`

-If you want to use passdb from the terminal, you might want to source `passdb_autocomplete.bash` from your `.bashrc`
+ - If you want to use passdb from the terminal, you might want to source `passdb_autocomplete.bash` from your `.bashrc`

 Dependencies (WSL):
   - fzf
   - passdb # helper to get specific fields from `pass`
+    - find
+    - cut
+    - pass-otp # optionnal
-  - xclip # optionnal, probably only useful if `passdb` is used from terminal
+    - xclip # optionnal

 Dependencies (Windows):
   - AutoHotKey V2